Addepar/ember-table/README.md

 * group-helper

 ## TODO
-* Bug fixes - we are aware that there are bugs.
+* Bug fixes—we are aware that there are bugs.
 Please help us out by filing github issues!
-* Better documentations
+* Better documentation
 * Unit tests
-* Row/sell single, multi selection
+* Row/cell single and multi selection
-* Navigating with keyboard
+* Keyboard navigation
 * Better column drag and drop
-* Support colspan and rowspan
+* Support for colspan and rowspan
 * Further performance improvements

 ### Copyright and License